10xInsights-dev/10xInsights-dev.github.io/_podcasts/pod3.md

 ---
 seq: 3
-title:All in with Elastic Search
+title: All in with Elastic Search
 date: 2019-04-30T18:56:37+05:30
 draft: false
 image: juja-han-uT55XxQLQGU-unsplash.jpg